YottaDB/YDBDoc/MessageRecovery/errors.rst

 OPCOMMISSED, n errors and m MBFULLs sending prior operator messages

-Information: YottaDB issues this message to the operator log if any operator messages prior to the immediately preceding one had not been sent due to errors from $SNDOPR. m is the number of time a persistent MBFULL error prevented a messages from being sent and n is the number of other errors whose reports were bypassed.
+Information: YottaDB issues this message to the operator log if any operator messages prior to the immediately preceding one had not been sent due to errors from $SNDOPR. m is the number of times a persistent MBFULL error prevented a message from being sent and n is the number of other errors whose reports were bypassed.

 Action: None.